conrizzo/conradswebsite/README.md

 # https://conradswebsite.com to see what this code does

-### This website was started from a blank slate in 2023.
+### This iteration of the website was started from a blank slate around March of 2023.
-### This is a personal website project made from scratch by Conrad Lundberg.
-Largely written in Vue.js, but now other projects here also use React.js and multiple other frameworks/languages.
-The backend mainly uses the Flask framework and Python.
+### Mainly is a personal website project made by me, Conrad Lundberg.
+Largely written in Vue.js, TypeScript.
+Links to a few small projects in React.js/Next.js as well, as well as some other frameworks/languages.
+The backend at the moment uses the Flask framework and runs Python.
-### The point of this website was to practice some development and build some useful web applications and make a nice personal website - all at the same time.
-If an idea comes up I can add a project here, or test something.
+### The point of this website has been to have a place to do creative website projects, practice some development, and possibly build some useful web applications.
+Should a project idea come up I can link it in to this website somewhere.
-### Anyone is welcome to use code from this to learn or make their own project.
-This is encouraged!
-However, please don't copy any projects directly and declare them as your own idea or something like this.

 ## Project setup
 ```